On db-01

 mysql> show databases;

-If the slave status above doesn't show Slave_IO_State: Waiting for master to send event
+If the slave status doesn’t show Slave_IO_State: Waiting for master to send event, Slave_IO_Running: Yes, and Slave_SQL_Running: Yes, something is off.

 sudo apt-get install telnet